emmahewson/mp1_batala_bangor/README.md

 </details>

+* The first section that the user arrives after the hero is a large, bright red container with a brief bio of the band.
+* This will give the user an immediate understanding of who the band is and what they do.
+* There is also an animated button to encourage the user to find out more about the band (link to About Us)
+    * This button has CSS animation on hover devices.
+The lines represent the vibrations coming off a drum.
+The text on the button also has a slight scale transform to make the hover effect more impactful.
+    * The animation is smooth, with an ease-in-out and staggered timing so the lines appear with a slight offset to give a ripple effect.
+    * The animation is disabled on non-hover devices, so the lines are permenantly visible.
+* This button gives the user another navigation route through the site, an alternative to navigating using the navbar.

 #### **Home Photo Gallery**

-* A fully responsive photo gallery containing square images.
-* This will give the user lots of strong visuals of the band playing to help build a sense of who they are and what they do.
-* The gallery adapts to different screen sizes with the images re-sizing to fill the space and wrapping on to new rows on smaller screens.

 <details><summary>Screenshots</summary>